Gossip Girl: Get the Head-to-Toe Designer Details!

 Courtesy of The CW

-The drama is building on Gossip Girl.
-Blair receives word of a possible promotion at her internship—but she'll have to work for it, while Serena has a new potential love interest.
-Here, Serena (Blake Lively) wore a Mai cami and shorts, Nili Lotan button-down and American Apparel socks.
-Click through the gallery to see this week's wardrobe!
-And tune in to the CW Monday at 9/8c to find out how the story unfolds.
+On Monday's episode of Gossip Girl, we celebrate Eric's 18th birthday, and things can never go off without a hitch, of course.
+Serena finds herself forced to chose between Ben and her family, while Blair discovers that her magazine job is not as glamorous as she once thought.
+Here, Blair is dressed in an Alice + Olivia blazer and a Milly dress.
+Tune in Monday 9/8c to catch your weekly dose of Upper East Side drama, and click through the gallery to see the rest of this week's wardrobe.

-MORE:• Gossip Girl Style Secret: Layer Your Tights• Last Week's Episode: Every Fashion Detail!
+MORE:• Last Week’s Episode: Every Fashion Detail!• Gossip Girl Style Secret: Layer Your Tights